Palisade Peach – Unofficial State Fruit of Colorado

 The Town of Palisade is located east of Grand Junction along I-70 next to the Colorado River.

-Share Colorado State Fruit On Social -
+Share Colorado Palisade Peach On Social -

 Facebook